 They Look Cool

-Installing lighting and changing lighting is much easier with a drop ceiling.
+Installing lighting fixtures and changing lighting is much easier with a drop ceiling.
 We went with theses LED disk lights.
 They are super flat and easy to use.
-Plus the ceiling tiles can be interchanged so if you don’t like how the lighting is you can move the tiles around to give you a better lighting set up.
+Plus the drop ceiling tiles can be interchanged so if you don’t like how the lighting is you can move the tiles around to give you a better lighting set up.

 Ceiling tiles are a great way to insulate the sound in a room.
 Different tiles can have a better acoustical rating to block sound.
 This is great for a movie room, or just to muffle the sounds of people walking around upstairs.